 Will AI-103 and AI-200 stay separate after GA?

-Yes — they are separate exams targeting different roles (Application Developer vs Cloud Developer).
-Microsoft's 2026 certification roadmap positions them as complementary credentials, not as different codes for the same content.
-Each will retain its own exam code, skills outline, credential name, and renewal cycle post-GA.
+Yes — now that both exams are generally available, they remain separate exams targeting different roles (Application Developer vs Cloud Developer).
+Microsoft's certification roadmap positions them as complementary credentials, not as different codes for the same content.
+Each retains its own exam code, skills outline, credential name, and annual renewal cycle.

 Is AI-200 worth getting?

-For cloud architects and platform engineers operating AI workloads at scale, yes.
-AI-200 is the most explicit Microsoft credential for "I can run AI on Azure as a platform" — covering AKS, API Management, networking, identity, cost, and monitoring patterns specific to AI workloads.
-As enterprises move AI from prototype to production, demand for engineers who understand the platform side (not just the AI services) is growing fast.
-For pure developers who build AI apps but do not operate the platform, AI-103 is the more immediately valuable credential.
+For backend and platform engineers building the infrastructure behind AI solutions, yes.
+AI-200 is the most explicit Microsoft credential for "I can build and run the Azure backend an AI application depends on" — covering containerized hosting, AI-ready data services like Cosmos DB and PostgreSQL with pgvector, event-driven integration, and securing AI workloads.
+As enterprises move AI from prototype to production, demand for engineers who understand the backend platform (not just the AI services) is growing fast.
+For pure application developers who build AI apps but do not own the backend infrastructure, AI-103 is the more immediately valuable credential.

 How should I prepare if I want both?

-Take AI-103 first to build the application and AI-services foundation, then add AI-200 to layer in the platform and architecture skills.
-Plan 6–8 weeks for AI-103 (assuming you already use Azure AI services), then 4–6 weeks for AI-200 (since the foundation transfers).
-Together that's roughly 3 months for both Associate credentials, well-positioned for senior Azure AI developer and architect roles.
+Take AI-103 first to build the application and AI-services foundation, then add AI-200 to layer in the containerization, data-platform, and messaging skills.
+Plan 6–8 weeks for AI-103 (assuming you already use Azure AI services), then 4–6 weeks for AI-200 if you already know Container Apps/AKS (10-12 weeks if you don't).
+Together that's roughly 3 months for both Associate credentials, well-positioned for senior Azure AI developer and backend architect roles.

 Start with AI-103 — Practice 40 Questions Free